caloni/journal/content/posts/white-move-and-win-the-game/index.md

 categories:
 - chess
 date: '2023-02-26T14:59:18-03:00'
-draft: true
 link: https://www.chess.com/game/live/71161028245
 tags:
  - english
 title: White move and win the game
 ---

 A game with ups and downs.
-Entirely assymetrical.
+Entirely asymmetrical.

 White move and win the game.